bxp151/exploretransform/README.md

 Exploretransform is a collection of data exploration functions and custom pipline trasformers.
 It's aims to streamline exploratory data analysis and extend some of scikit's data transformers.
 &nbsp;

+## Package Guide
+A complete guide to all functions and classes is contained in this notebook.
+The .py version can be found here.

 ## Installation

 Python PYPI: